intel-analytics/BigDL-2.x/apps/recommendation/README.md

-# Demo Setup Guide
+# Recommendation
-These two notebooks demostrate how to build neural network recommendation system with explict feedback using Analytics Zoo and BigDL on Spark.
+These two notebooks demonstrate how to build neural network recommendation system (Neural Collaborative Filtering, Wide and Deep) with explict feedback using Analytics Zoo and BigDL on Spark.

 ## Environment
 * Python 2.7